Skip to main content

 • Bio for Speaker- have a short biography of the speaker to read

-• Bring a small thank you gift and water bottle for the speaker.
-Thank you cards or small gift for those who helped with music is always nice.
+• Bring a small thank-you gift and a water bottle for the speaker.
+Also, consider a thank-you card or small gift for those who helped with music.